haheskja/evaluation-docs/README.md

 ### 3.0 Search for components
 1. Open the website: https://dhis2designlab.github.io/scp-website/.
 2. Test our the search and filters.
-E.g. use them to find a component you are interested in (or one that you just published in your component library.)
+E.g. use them to find a component you are interested in (or one that you just published in your component library.
+Identify that it is verified.)
-4. Identify the name, export, and keywords on the component card, and use it to navigate to the component's npm location.
+4. Identify the name, export, and keywords on the component card, and use it to navigate to the component's npm link.